zheltikov/brskl-docs/new_reports/new_reports__type_selection.md

 We will then need to render only the reports that are in the `report_types` array and the ones that have `status: 1` in their `extra_config`.

-For example, we will get a response like this:
+For example, we will get a response like this one:

 ```json5
 {